 The Best Approach

-Use squats as your primary compound movement for overall development and functional strength.
+Use squats as your primary compound movement for overall development and general lower-body strength.
 Add leg press as a secondary movement for additional quad volume without fatiguing your lower back.
 Both belong in a complete leg program.

 Exercise Order and Programming